harvester/docs/versioned_docs/version-v1.3/getting-started/deploy-singlenode-cluster.md

 - [**Cluster network**](../networking/clusternetwork.md#cluster-network): Traffic-isolated forwarding path for transmission of network traffic in the Harvester cluster.

-    During deployment, a cluster network called the [*management network*](../networking/clusternetwork.md#built-in-cluster-network) is created for intra-cluster communications.
-Harvester allows you to create [custom cluster networks](../networking/index#custom-cluster-network) that can be dedicated to VM traffic and that allow VMs to be accessed from both internal and external networks.
+    During deployment, a cluster network called [`mgmt`](../networking/clusternetwork.md#built-in-cluster-network) is created for intra-cluster communications. `mgmt` allows VMs to be accessed from the infrastructure network (external to the Harvester cluster) to which each Harvester node attaches with management NICs for cluster management purposes.
+Harvester also allows you to create [custom cluster networks](../networking/clusternetwork.md#custom-cluster-network) that can be dedicated to VM traffic.

-- [**Network configuration**](../networking/clusternetwork.md#cluster-network): Definition of how cluster nodes connect to a specific cluster network.
+- [**Network configuration**](../networking/clusternetwork.md#network-configuration): Definition of how cluster nodes connect to a specific cluster network.

     Each network configuration corresponds to a set of nodes with uniform network specifications.
 Only nodes that are covered by the network configuration can access the associated cluster network.
 This arrangement offers you flexibility when configuring a heterogeneous cluster, particularly when the network interface names are different for each node.